ZyLyXy/FLDragAndDrop/README.md

 # F-List Drag & Drop
 FL Drag & Drop as well as a few other utilities.
 Written in a mix of Inferno + VanillaJs.\
+Now with multi-image uploading, so you don't have to select your catalog of pictures one-by-one!\
 Drag and Drop K's to Custom K's to easy create subK's.
 Right Click / Heart-Click to open an edit dialog.
 Add and remove as needed.\
 Note that your Custom K's must have been already saved once, if you want to add a K to it.
 So, select options will be blank for new characters.\
 Hosted at: [SleazyFork](https://sleazyfork.org/en/scripts/409850-f-l-drag-drop-1-0) (which is pretty much [GreasyFork](https://greasyfork.org/en)) \